Blooym/Sirensong/README.md

 }
 ```

-## License and Credits
+## Licence and Credits

-This project is licensed under the [GNU Affero General Public License v3.0](./LICENSE) and is maintained by [BitsOfAByte](https://github.com/BitsOfAByte).
-All contributions made to this project will also be licensed under the same license.
+Sirensong is licenced under the [GNU Affero General Public License v3.0](./LICENSE) and is maintained by [BitsOfAByte](https://github.com/BitsOfAByte).
+All contributions made to this project will also be licenced under the same licence.